 Since the SG line was originally designed as a lighter version of the legendary Les Paul model, the choice of a “tribute” watch seems to be more or less legit: the combination of materials makes this huge timekeeper a lot lighter than one would expect.

-To my taste, the Nabucco Gibson looks a bit raw, a bit too in your face with the way it tries to let you know it is co-branded with a piece of American legend.
-Although the way they use the famous “crown” inlay (actually, one of the most well-known headstock inlays when it comes to SGs, although people seem to differ in their opinions when it comes to real name of the inlay: some prefer to call it “flower”, for example) in place of the original Arabic numeral at twelve o’clock is quite nice, the Gibson logo right above Raymond Weil’s own plaque looks a bit too adulating, there is a certain amount of lack of self-respect behind the move.
+To my taste, the Nabucco Gibson looks a bit raw, a bit too in your face with the way it tries to let you know it is co-branded with a piece of the American legend.
+Although the way they use the famous “crown” inlay (actually, one of the most well-known headstock inlays when it comes to SGs, although people seem to differ in their opinions when it comes to the real name of the inlay: some prefer to call it “flower”, for example) in place of the original Arabic numeral at twelve o’clock is quite nice, the Gibson logo right above Raymond Weil’s own plaque looks a bit too adulating, there is a certain amount of lack of self-respect behind the move.

-Speaking of branding, it is a bit funny to see that the plaque, which is mounted to the dial with two decorative screws suddenly starts looking like the well-known “stopbar” tailpiece that has become Gibson’s signature part (of course, only when it is not a guitar with a Bigsby vibrato or, God forbid, a Floyd Rose tremolo bridge that was installed on some of their guitars.)
+Speaking of branding, it is a bit funny to see that the plaque, which is mounted to the dial with two decorative screws suddenly starts looking like the iconic “stopbar” tailpiece that has become Gibson’s signature part (of course, only when it is not a guitar with a Bigsby vibrato or, God forbid, a Floyd Rose tremolo bridge that was installed on some of their guitars.)
 I believe that RW designers did this on purpose by replacing the original screws with convex heads to a pair with flat heads: just like that heavy duty hardware that holds the tailpiece in place and allows the part to be adjusted with nothing but a coin.

 In its press release, the company is rather brief as to the movement that powers it only saying that it is called Caliber RW5010 and is good for 46 hours after being fully wound up.
 On these promo photos it is not really visible, but pictures of other Nabuccos that are powered by the same caliber give me an impression that it is in fact a redecorated and slightly modified version of caliber La Joux-Perret 8601, which is in its own turn based on an ETA 77xx chronograph movement.

-I don’t have no information as per its reliability, but have an impression that it may be a bit more difficult to be repaired in case you don’t live in a major city in a developed country: there may be just not enough qualified service persons to deal with such a mechanism.
+I don’t have any information as per its reliability, but have an impression that it may be a bit more difficult to be repaired in case you don’t live in a major city in a developed country: there may be just not enough qualified service persons to deal with such a mechanism.

 The movement (or at least the oscillating weight) is nicely decorated matching the overall sporty elegance of the timekeeper.

 The main selling point here, as usual, is the bezel.
-Coming with their traditional tachymeter scale engraved in an easily legible font, it is crafted from scratch-resistant silver-grey ceramic material that gives the watch that “noble” appearance it would definitely lack if the bezel was crafted from something as common as steel.
+Coming with their traditional tachymeter scale engraved in an easily legible font, it is crafted from a scratch-resistant silver-grey ceramic material that gives the watch that “noble” appearance it would definitely lack if the bezel was crafted from something as common as steel.